Mastercard-Gateway/simplify-android-sdk/README.md

 Android Pay / Google Wallet
 ---------------------------

-To enable Android Pay / Google Wallet support within your app, refer to [https://developers.google.com/android-pay/android/tutorial](https://developers.google.com/android-pay/android/tutorial) for instructions on how to obtain a Google API key, create an instance of the GoogleAPIClient, incorporate the WalletFragment, and build the masked and full wallet requests.
+To enable Android Pay / Google Wallet support within your app, refer to [https://developers.google.com/android-pay/android/tutorial](https://developers.google.com/android-pay/android/tutorial).
+These instructions should guide you in how to:

+* Obtain a Google API key
+* Create an instance of the GoogleAPIClient
+* Incorporate the WalletFragment into your layout
+* Construct the masked and full wallet requests

+Since Android Pay integration is optional with the Simplify SDK, you must provide the appropriate play services dependency.

+    compile 'com.google.android.gms:play-services-wallet:7.8.0'

 The Simplify SDK offers an Android Pay lifecycle handler for added convenience.
 You may implement the provided Android Pay callback and use the result handler within your Activity.
 This alleviates the need to manually handle the Android Pay responses, and will delegate the important transaction steps to more easily readable callback methods.